wp-plugins/publish-view/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 2 =
+* Reformat plugin code
+* Make New Window optional per user and default to checked

 = 1.7 =
 * Disable new tab/page for preview buttons in posts and pages